therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 If you want to get your hands on a BMPR file, create a new Mockup using the Balsamiq Mockups 3 app and save the file somewhere.
 That's a BMPR file.
 Or <a href="http://media.balsamiq.com/files/bank.bmpr">download the example</a> used for creating some of the documentation that follows.

 The BMPR format isn't the first format we've used for Mockups.
-Other portable (and editable) file formats have included <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version">BMML</a> and <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-mockups-to-another-project">JSON</a>.
-BMPR was designed to take advantage of our BAR file format, as well as improve some of the deficiencies found in previous formats.
+For example, in the past we've used <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version">BMML</a>.
+A Mockups project requires multiple BMML files making them a little more cumbersome to manage.
+A single BMPR file contains everything for a project.
+This single file approach makes sharing projects much easier.

 ### Who Is This For?